apache/mxnet/docs/system/index.md

 ## Deep Learning Design Notes

-This section will be updated with self-contained design notes on various aspect of deep learning systems, in terms of abstraction, optimization and trade-offs.
+This section will be updated with self-contained design notes on various aspect of deep learning systems, in terms of abstraction, optimization and trade-off.

 * [Programming Models for Deep Learning](program_model.md)
 * [Dependency Engine for Deep Learning](note_engine.md)